NobleNomadic/NomadOS/README.md

 ; Entry
 kernelLibraryEntry:
   ; Check what request was made
-  cmp requestArgumentReg, [printFunctionName] ; Check for print function je printFunction                            ; Conditonal jump to the print function ; Continue checking other requests
+  cmp requestArgumentReg, printFunction       ; Check for print function je printFunction                            ; Conditonal jump to the print function ; Continue checking other requests